National law · source: Normattiva

 Official source · Normattiva

-From the rule to your business
+From the rule to your company

 How does Law 132 coordinate with the AI Act in your SME?